skellis46/slipbox/somatics unlimited.md

 > By adopting a somatic approach to conducting research, writing, creating art, or engaging in another profession, we become more alive to what touches us and how our work and presence CAN touch others. [@saumaa-2020-somaticist p.237]

-> It is a widely held view that ‘somatics has arrived precisely to resolve the many fragmentations between different forms and disciplines, between theory and practice, education and environment, aesthetics and healing, art, creation and performance, experience and reflection’ [Fernandes 2015: 10, in @donadel-2020-online p.156]

-Only the last does not deploy _can_ in this way, although the fourth by Saumaa is more akin to the way Grau uses the word.

 Why does this matter?
 It matters because how does anyone refute such a _can_?
 Yes, somatic practice X CAN produce effect y, but it's so loose.
 Under what conditions?
 When does it NOT produce such an effect?
 The _can_ serves as a way to diminish the possibility of argument or refutation.
 It is, to be crude, academic arse-covering.

-The fourth and fifth are striking because without the slipperiness of the word _can_ they become bolder assertions and my hunch is that they open and create more space for debate.
+Just to note that this last _can_ by Saumaa is more akin to the way Grau uses the word, and is less like a hedged claim.
+And what is striking about the Saumaa example is that without the slipperiness of the word _can_ as part of the direct claim it becomes a bolder assertion highlighted by the phrase "we become".
+Such boldness opens and creates more space for debate.

-## five provocations

-### claims of fact and claims of value

-> Generally, there are three primary types of claims in an argument, also called persuasive claims:
->  Claims of fact assert that something is true or not true.
->  Claims of value assert that something is good or bad, or more or less desirable.
->  Claims of policy assert that one course of action is superior to another.[@nordquist-2020-what n.pag]

-This is important.
-That without evidence we are just attempting to persuade or convince people.
-On what grounds might this convincing be happening?
-To become an argument any persuasive claim must be supported by evidence.

-In JDSP it is as if we are mixing up claims of fact with claims of value.

-### debate

-> That we test each others’ thinking and collaboratively arrive at standards of epistemic credibility lifts the art of justification beyond the limitations of individual minds, and grounds it in the collective wisdom of reflective and effective communities of inquiry.[@ellerton-2017-how]

-- stretch beyond individual (or atomised) claims ... what might our collective wisdom be (as a scholarly and artistic community) and on what grounds can we imagining rejecting a claim, or (at the very least) expressing doubt about it?

-Somatics: how do I disagree?
-How do we disagree if anything goes? use my viscious cycle of epistemology.
-Ginot does this ... who are the others?

-> An academic claim--a claim you make in an argument--is considered debatable or up for inquiry. - Nordquist, readwise

--- but where and when are the debates happening?

-- why has this (of just saying stuff about benefits/effects of somatics) pattern occurred?
-What does it say about our field?
-And about us?
-Circularity

-### ideology and beliefs

-overdetermination: “occurs when a single-observed effect is determined by multiple causes, any one of which alone would be sufficient to account for ("determine") the effect” — looking at definition of overdetermination -- it's like somatics is the opposite.
-A single thing responsible for every effect - but not clear what that single thing is.
-Certainly appears closer to underdeterminism: Evidence we have is not sufficient to know what to believe.
-Relates here more to biases -- that is, we already know what to believe, we are just making things fit into those belief systems.
-This is ideology.

-> Consider again the nature of ideology, that necessary thing, which allows us to sort out the massive influx of information we experience.
-Could ideology also be a cognitive illusion, a kind of necessary fiction? [@robinson-2020-ministry n.pag.]

-- from Ministry for the future.
-- Somatics as ideology.
-Making sense.
-See also earlier parts in book (Ministry for the future?) about ideology.
-- beliefs
+## ## final thoughts: decidedly epistemic concerns

+> arguments that threaten our core beliefs and our sense of belonging to a group (e.g., political beliefs) typically trigger all kinds of motivated reasoning (Taber & Lodge 2006; Kahan 2017) whereby one outright rejects those arguments without properly engaging with their content.
+Relatedly, when choosing among a vast supply of options, people tend to gravitate towards content and sources that confirm their existing opinions, thus giving rise to so-called “echo chambers” and “epistemic bubbles” (Nguyen 2020).<https://plato.stanford.edu/entries/argument/#Fall>

 > The sincerity of one’s belief, the volume or frequency with which it is stated, or assurances to “believe me” should not be rationally persuasive by themselves.[@ellerton-2017-how]

-Also _Argumentation as an epistemic practice_ -- relates to Nordquist above (but compare with confirmation bias, and the backfire effect! -- motivated reasoning):

-> In particular, arguments that threaten our core beliefs and our sense of belonging to a group (e.g., political beliefs) typically trigger all kinds of motivated reasoning (Taber & Lodge 2006; Kahan 2017) whereby one outright rejects those arguments without properly engaging with their content.
-Relatedly, when choosing among a vast supply of options, people tend to gravitate towards content and sources that confirm their existing opinions, thus giving rise to so-called “echo chambers” and “epistemic bubbles” (Nguyen 2020).
-Furthermore, some arguments can be deceptively convincing in that they look valid but are not (Tindale 2007; see entry on [fallacies](https://plato.stanford.edu/entries/fallacies/)).
-Because most of us are arguably not very good at spotting fallacious arguments, especially if they are arguments that lend support to the beliefs we already hold, engaging in argumentation may in fact _decrease_ the accuracy of our beliefs by persuading us of false conclusions with incorrect arguments (Fantl 2018). <https://plato.stanford.edu/entries/argument/#Fall>

-They become truisms.
-A word like that?

-- seems like these are closer to the level of myths or beliefs.
-Even hopes, wishes or desires.

-Thinking through Ginot's statement that the purpose of science in somatics is to "foster belief" [[somatic practices, interoception and evidence#^fd4fbc]].

-### methods and superficiality

 - there's a bigger question about how we find things out.
 A question of method. how is it that we come to make this claim? methods are discipline specific.
 JDSP is full of many many kinds of methods: scientific interventions, ethnography, practice research, phenomenology, various qualitative practices (some with content analysis, some more akin to case studies) dance analysis, reflections, descriptions, various combinations of these.
 Many unstated.
 That is, it's not so clear how the writer got to say the things they are saying.
 Opinion.
-- where is place for the 'rational' in this conversation?
-- how might each of us justify the things we say?

-- most of these claims are not falsifiable -- but calling on that word (and the legacy of Karl Popper) is likely troubling in this context, or at the very least unfashionable.
-What do we have to do to the practices to make them accountable to methods that value falsifiability?
-(Popper's falsifiability principle or razor: For a theory to be considered scientific, it must be falsifiable. (wikipedia) -- but )
-- these beliefs are sincere.
-We repeat them often.
-But sincerity and repetition are not the grounds by which we build an expansive understanding on the limits of somatic practices.
-- is there value in suspending belief? (and our convictions).
-What might scepticism be worth to our field?
-Is there risk there?

-How is this defensible?
-This position in somatics?
-Language is superficial.
-We have a superficiality problem.

-## final thought: decidedly epistemic concerns

 - backfire effect vs confirmation bias: how do you respond to this?
 - how certain do I feel about these being systemic problems in somatics?
 Clearly my evidence is partial -- and not nearly as rigorous as I would have liked it to be.
 But it's also not nothing.
 You might say the exit polls are not looking good for us, but there's still a glimmer of hope.